emdok/Pizza-Site/README.md

 * Double click Index.html, then view the site in you browser
 * Once open, select size and toppings, then place order for price

+## Specifications

+1. Customer will choose pizza size
+   Example Input: small

+2. Customer will then select Pizza Toppings from checklist.
+   Example Input: Check Pepperoni, Jalapenos, Pineapple

+3. Customer will then click Place order and price will display under Price based on input.
+   Output: $15

 ## Known Bugs

 No known bugs.